benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 <a href="/images/vault-crop-opt.gif"><img class="post-image-full" src="/images/vault-crop-opt.gif" alt="mysql failure demo" width="618" height="300" class="alignnone size-full" /></a>

 _At the time of writing this, the most recent vault release is `0.1.2`.
 This release has a bug that makes failing over with a consul backend very slow.
-The bug is fixed in `master` however, so I went ahead and built the server used in this demo from that._
+The bug is fixed in `master`, however, so I went ahead and built the server used in this demo from that._

 ### MySQL
 Next up, the uncomfortable single point of failure: MySQL.

-There are of course strategies involving replicating to slaves or even master-master replication, but those are all out of scope for this demo.
+There are, of course, strategies involving replicating to slaves, or even master-master replication, but those are all out of scope for this demo.

 We are still, however, exposing the MySQL address to our "todo" service with consul so